Quantum algorithm for estimating volumes of convex bodies: Preliminaries

 \thm{hit-and-run-LV06} can also be generalized to exponential distributions on $\K$: \begin{theorem}[{\cite[Theorem 1.3]{LV06}}] Let $\K \subset \R^n$ be a convex body and let $f$ be a density supported on $\K$ that is proportional to $e^{-a^T x}$ for some vector $a \in \R^n$.
 Assume that the level set of $f$ of probability $1/8$ contains a ball of radius $r$, and $\E_{f}(|x - z_f|^2) \le R^2$, where $z_f$ is the centroid of $f$.
 Let $\sigma$ be a starting distribution and let $\sigma^m$ be the distribution for the current point after $m$ steps of the hit-and-run walk applied to $f$.
 Let $\epsilon > 0$, and suppose that the density function $\frac{\d\sigma}{\d\pi_f}$ is upper bounded by $M$ except on a set $S$ with $\sigma(S) \le \frac{\epsilon}{2}$.
 Then for

 the total variation distance between $\sigma^m$ and $\pi_f$ is less than $\epsilon$. \end{theorem}

 Roughly speaking, the proofs of \thm{hit-and-run-LV06} and \thm{exp-hit-run-mixes} have two steps.
-First, for any random walk on a continuous domain $\Omega$ with transition probability $p$, stationary distribution $\pi$, and initial distribution $\sigma$, we define its conductance (which generalizes the discrete case in Eq. \eqn{conductance-defn-discrete}) as
+First, for any random walk on a continuous domain $\Omega$ with transition probability $p$ and stationary distribution $\pi$, we define its conductance (which generalizes the discrete case in Eq. \eqn{conductance-defn-discrete}) as